fintual-oss/fast-xirr/README.md

 # => true
 ```

 Tolerance can be set to a custom value (default is 1e-7), as well as the maximum number of iterations (default is 1e10).
+You can also specify the initial bracket interval for Brent's method (default is [-0.3, 10.0]) to help the algorithm converge in specific ranges.
+If the algorith doesn't converge, it will expand the brackets to [0.999, 100.0].

 ```ruby